Jakobshavn's Interrupted Thinning Explained

 Credit: The Blue Marble data is courtesy of Reto Stockli (NASA/GSFC).

-MEaSUREs Greenland Ice Sheet Velocity Map from InSAR Data (A.K.A.
-MEaSUREs Greenland Ice Sheet Velocity Map from InSAR Data)
+• MEaSUREs Greenland Ice Sheet Velocity Map from InSAR Data (MEaSUREs Greenland Ice Sheet Velocity Map from InSAR Data)

 This data set, part of the NASA Making Earth System Data Records for Use in Research Environments (MEaSUREs) program, contains seasonal (winter) ice-sheet-wide velocity maps for Greenland.
 The maps are derived from Interferometric Synthetic Aperture Radar (InSAR) data.

-airborne UAVSAR Topography of Jakobshavn Glacier (A.K.A.
-UAVSAR Topography of Jakobshavn Glacier) (Collected with the Glacier and Ice Surface Topography Interferometer's (GLISTIN-A) sensor)
+• UAVSAR Topography of Jakobshavn Glacier (UAVSAR Topography of Jakobshavn Glacier) [airborne: Glacier and Ice Surface Topography Interferometer's (GLISTIN-A)]

 The upgraded airborne Glacier and Ice Surface Topography Interferometer (GLISTIN) provides all-weather, high-resolution swath ice surface topography.